News and Technology

 How Long Will an Engineered Wood Floor Last?

-Depending on the thickness of the veneer that tops the flooring, the quality of flooring used, and how well you maintain your floors, engineered hardwood can last 20 – 100 years.
+Depending on the thickness of the veneer that tops the flooring, the quality of flooring used, and how well you maintain your floors, engineered hardwood can last a lifetime.
 All 3 factors play a big role in determining the longevity of any floor in your home.

 Our Floorcraft engineered hardwood adds performance, style, and value to your home, and with our impressive options, you can choose from any design, such as sleek and smooth, or rustic and scraped.

-Due to innovate manufacturing techniques, engineered hardwood can be installed in any room in your home, including your basement and bathrooms; as long as there are no extreme moisture issues.
+Due to innovative manufacturing techniques, engineered hardwood can be installed in any room in your home, including your basement and bathrooms; as long as there are no extreme moisture issues and a protective moisture barrier is installed.
 Less expensive than hardwood, selecting engineered hardwood will allow you to install this excellent flooring style in multiple rooms.

 For our quality, beautiful, and reliable engineered hardwood, visit our Floorcraft page for more information!

-What is laminate flooring made of, and is it plastic?
-Those are the top questions that we get asked when it comes to laminate, and we are here to set the record straight.
+What is laminate flooring?
+What is the construction?
+What is the durability?
+These are all questions that we get asked when it comes to laminate, and we are here to set the record straight.

 Is Laminate Flooring Plastic?